randy3k/ChangeList/README.md

 * https://github.com/optilude/SublimeTextMisc/blob/master/navigationHistory.py
 * https://gist.github.com/1993147

 However, they do not keep history after the file is saved and closed (as far as I can tell).<BR>
 This plugin saves history to ``Packages/User/Change-List.sublime-settings``.<BR>
-For the moment, the last 50 editing history for each file will be saved.<BR>
+For the moment, the last 50 history for each file will be saved.<BR>

 Note: The cursor always stays in the same file, it does not jump between files.
 I personally think that it is more useful than a jump list.